johndistasio/signals/README.md

 #### `GET /call/{call}`

 Joins the call identified by `{call}`.
-On a successful join, this endpoint returns a JSON message used to connect to the `/ws` endpoint for peering updates:
+On a successful join, this endpoint returns a handshake message used to connect to the `/ws` endpoint for peering updates:

 ```json